GeekyAnts/native-base-docs/docs/components/form/Form.md

-# Form
+## Form

 [NativeBase](https://nativebase.io/) makes use of <code>List</code> to design Forms that include group of related input components.
 Include any combination of NativeBase components to make up your form.<br/>
-Input is a NativeBase component built on top of React Native's <TextInput>.
-Item component is wrap around it apply the specific styles.
+Input is a NativeBase component built on top of React Native's <code>TextInput</code>.
+Item component is wrap around it apply the specific styles.<br />
 A foundational component for inputting text into the app via a keyboard.
-Props provide configurability for several features, such as auto-correction, auto-capitalization, placeholder text, and different keyboard types, such as a numeric keypad.
+Props provide configurability for several features, such as auto-correction, auto-capitalization, placeholder text, and different keyboard types, such as a numeric keypad.<br />
 Provides a number of attributes that follows styling and interaction guidelines for each platform, so that they are intuitive for users to interact with.<br />
-Note: Form in native base is just a wrapper around the inputs and hence has no onSubmit function.<br />
+Replacing Component:
+*   <b>Form</b>: React Native [View](https://facebook.github.io/react-native/docs/view.html)
+*   <b>Item</b>: React Native [TouchableOpacity](http://facebook.github.io/react-native/docs/touchableopacity.html)
+*   <b>Input</b>: React Native [TextInput](http://facebook.github.io/react-native/docs/textinput.html)
+*   <b>Label</b>: React Native [Text](http://facebook.github.io/react-native/docs/text.html)

 **Contents:**
 * [Fixed Label](Components.md#fixed-label-headref)
 * [Inline Label](Components.md#inline-label-headref)